ManuOmulo/manuomulo/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **AWS, React, React Native, Nodejs, MongoDB**
+- 🔭 I’m currently working on being a certified **AWS Cloud Engineer**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I'm constantly learning how **to put together a multiple Hyper Beast Stack for Scalable Applications.**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**
+- ☁️ I have a keen interest in cloud computing.

-- 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)

-- 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB**
+- 💬 Ask me about **AWS, Frontend and Backend Development**

-- 📫 Feel free to reach me out **nishantjangid6377@gmail.com**
+- 📫 Feel free to reach me out **omuloemmanuel@gmail.com**

-- 🏠 Also We've a tech community called [Dev Hac](https://discord.com/invite/p4TWyft886).
 <!--Intro end-->